hisplan/vagrant-ubuntu-singularity/README.md

 # vagrant-ubuntu-singularity

-Vagrant project to spin up a virtual machine where you can try out Singularity.
+Vagrant project to spin up a virtual machine where you can try out Singularity version 2.3.

 ## Prerequisites